Imran Khan to be released from custody in Pakistan, court rules

 There was a large security presence at the court on Friday.

-Speaking to the BBC before his bail hearing, Mr Khan said he feared immediate re-arrest once released, urged authorities against a move as "there might be huge reaction which will go out of control.
+Speaking to the BBC before his bail hearing, Mr Khan said he feared immediate re-arrest once released, and urged authorities against a move as "there might be huge reaction which will go out of control.
 Because mobs are out of control, no-one controls mobs."

 "How am I supposed to control what happens afterwards?" he told the BBC.